open-feature/java-sdk-contrib/tools/provider-tck/README.md

 The alternative — your own Cucumber runner — is a second backend lifecycle to start and a second copy of this suite's configuration to keep in step with it.

-**Why `tck-extensions/` and not `features/`.** Two classpath roots holding the same directory are scanned additively; two holding the same directory *and* the same file name are not — one wins silently and the other file is never read.
-A `features/errors.feature` in your test resources would therefore *replace* the canonical file, and the suite would report success having run yours.
-The extension directory has a different name so that collision cannot be reached by accident. `features/` is the canonical set and belongs to the specification; extensions are yours.
+**Why `extensions/` and not `gherkin/`.** Two classpath roots holding the same directory are scanned additively; two holding the same directory *and* the same file name are not — one wins silently and the other file is never read.
+A `gherkin/errors.feature` in your test resources would therefore *replace* the canonical file, and the suite would report success having run yours.
+`gherkin/` and `extensions/` being two distinct directories means that collision cannot be reached by accident. `gherkin/` is the canonical set and belongs to the specification; extensions are yours.
 If a scenario is portable across providers, send it to the TCK rather than keeping it as an extension.

+Both names are Appendix F's.
+It identifies a canonical feature by its path relative to the spec's asset directory — `gherkin/errors.feature` — and reserves the prefix `extensions/` for an adopter's own, so the URIs a run reports (`classpath:gherkin/errors.feature`, `classpath:extensions/fractional.feature`) partition the same way here as in every other language's TCK.
+Comparison is on the path after the URI scheme; the `classpath:` prefix is this runner's and is not part of the identity.

 The directory is shipped in this JAR containing only a README, because a classpath resource selector naming a resource that exists on no classpath root is a hard discovery error rather than an empty